 Students interested in committee membership should contact the ASOSU Director of Committees to learn more about the application process.

-Committees that operate on behalf of the Division of Student Affairs through the volunteer membership of OSU students, staff, and faculty include the Board of Recreational Sports, Sports Clubs, Student Conduct, Student Health Advisory Board, Student Media, Student/Parent Advisory Board, University Housing & Dining, and the Women's Center Advisory Board.
+Committees that operate on behalf of the Division of Student Affairs through the volunteer membership of OSU students, staff, and faculty include the Board of Recreational Sports, Sports Clubs, Student Conduct, Student Health Advisory Board, Orange Media Network, Student Organization Alignment Group (SOAG); Student/Parent Advisory Board, University Housing & Dining, and the Women's Center Advisory Board.

 Assessment Council *

 The charge of the Student Affairs Assessment Council is to implement a comprehensive, on-going assessment program to measure student and staff perception, assess needs, and establish baselines for staff performance and Student Affairs service.